Lord: Substantive title

 Lord is occasionally used as part of a substantive British noble title in its own right:

 In the Peerage of Scotland, the members of the lowest level of the peerage have the substantive title "Lord of Parliament" rather than Baron.

-The heir to the throne in Scotland holds the title Lord of the Isles.
+The heir to the throne in Scotland holds the title Lord of the Isles in the Baronage of Scotland, a non-peerage rank of nobility.

 In England, the title Lord of the Isle of Wight used to exist but fell out of use before the creation of the modern peerage system.

 The British sovereign is also accorded the title Lord of Mann as head of state of the Isle of Mann.

 The feudal title of "Lord of the Manor" is still recognised by the British Government for any such title registered at His Majesty's Land Registry before 13 October 2003 (the commencement date of the Land Registration Act 2002) but after that date titles can no longer be registered, and any such titles voluntarily de-registered by the holder cannot later be re-registered.
-However any transfer of ownership of registered manors will continue to be recorded in the register, on the appropriate notification.
+However, any transfer of ownership of registered manors will continue to be recorded in the register, on the appropriate notification.
 Thus in effect the register is closed for new registrations.
 Such titles are legally classified as "incorporeal hereditaments" as they have no physical existence, and usually have no intrinsic value.
-However a lucrative market arose in the 20th century for such titles, often for purposes of vanity, which was assisted by the existence of an official register, giving the purchaser the impression of a physical existence.
+However, a lucrative market arose in the 20th century for such titles, often for purposes of vanity, which was assisted by the existence of an official register, giving the purchaser the impression of a physical existence.
 Whether a title of "Lord of the Manor" is registered or unregistered has no effect on its legal validity or existence, which is a matter of law to be determined by the courts.
 Modern legal cases have been won by persons claiming rights as lords of the manor over village greens.
 The heads of many ancient English land-owning families have continued to be lords of the manor of lands they have inherited.
 The UK Identity and Passport Service will include such titles on a British passport as an "observation" (e.g., 'The Holder is the Lord of the Manor of X'), provided the holder can provide documentary evidence of ownership.
 The United States forbids the use of all titles on passports.
 Australia forbids the use of titles on passports if those titles have not been awarded by the Crown (in reference to the Australian Monarchy) or the Commonwealth (in reference to the Australian Government).